Healthcare System: Transforming the Patient Experience

 Star ratings based on patient experience are key to the health of hospitals.
-Consumers use them to determine where to go for treatment, and the federal government uses them to divvy funds.
+Consumers use them to determine where to go for treatment and the federal government uses them to divvy up funds.

-A large healthcare system was receiving unacceptable star ratings.
-Patient surveys reported poor guest Wi-Fi and difficulty navigating facilities, which impacted the level of funding given to the hospitals.
-Executive leadership wanted Wi-Fi to work seamlessly and needed application experiences that addressed the negative survey feedback.
+A large healthcare system was seeing a rise in unacceptable star ratings.
+Patient surveys reported poor guest Wi-Fi access and difficulty navigating facilities, which was directly impacting the level of funding available to its hospitals.
+Executive leadership wanted Wi-Fi to work seamlessly and to create application experiences that addressed the concerns in survey feedback.

 IT leadership reached out to WWT to help solve these problems.
-We listened to the desired requirements and saw an opportunity to support their new Patient Experience initiative by leveraging technology.
-The customer agreed to create an initial pilot program to prove the value of enhanced guest wireless and wayfinding in strengthening patient and visitor experience.
+We listened to their goals and requirements and saw an opportunity to support their new patient experience initiative by leveraging technology.
+The health system subsequently created a pilot program to prove the value of our recommendations, which were centered on enhancing guest wireless and wayfinding to strengthen both patient and visitor experiences.